HallBlazzar/kubeadm-CDK/README.md

    ```

    The `manager` instance will already have prepare kubeconfig for `kubectl` CLI tool and `helm` to perform any operation to the create K8s cluster.
 Enjoy it!

+   ***Notice: Not until you could see default StorageClass, `default-rook-cephfs`, is created do cluster cluster initialization process done.
+Please use `kubectl get sc` to verify that when you first time SSH to cluster.***

 10. If you'd like to clean up all resources created by this project, simply run the following command in project repository: